milanvdmaaten/portfolio/content/blog/floor-planner/index.md

       ## Adding focus to the homescreen

-      Users don't expect to change the roomshape once they finished the onboarding.
-It’s a process they’ve completed, so why doing it again?
+      Test results showed that users don't expect to change the roomshape once they finished the onboarding.
+It’s a process they’ve completed, so why do it again?

       That's why we moved this functionality from the home screen to 'room settings' in the menu.
-This contributes to the goal of the homescreen; furnishing and styling the room.
+Moving this functionality also contributes to the goal of the homescreen; furnishing and styling the room.
   - type: imagesBlock
     size: medium
     carrousel: false
     images:
       - titlePosition: center
-        alt:
-          New home screen in which the room shape can be edited behind the 'Room settings' option.
+        alt: New home screen in which the room shape can be edited behind the 'Room settings' option.
-        title:
-          New home screen in which the room shape can be edited behind the 'Room settings' option.
+        title: New home screen in which the room shape can be edited behind the 'Room settings' option.
         image: 10.png
   - type: textBlock